lhoworko/lhoworko.github.io/_posts/2015-01-17-scatter-plot-d3.md

 ## Scales

 The first thing we will add to our code other than the basic variables is the x and y linear scales.
 What these do is map the input data to an output pixel value for the chart.
 It's definitely possible to manually do this math, but D3 just makes it so much easier.
 Take a look [here](http://alignedleft.com/tutorials/d3/scales) for a very in depth explanation of linear scales.
-As for that data, we will be using random data between 0 and 1.
+As for the data used in this example we will be using random points between 0 and 1.
 All of the following goes inside the empty html script tags.

 {% highlight javascript %}
 var width = 600,